 When was the last time you experienced a challenging moment similar to this – your little shouting at you, running in the house, leaving toys on the floor, refusing to sit at the table for meals?
 How about behaving aggressively (throwing toys, pushing, hitting or biting), being moody, nagging, interrupting, not following the rules, or having a monumental meltdown.

 When our children are having a challenging moment it often stems from their internal turmoil.
 They’re having big feelings without knowing the healthy behaviors for expressing those feelings.
 These are crucial social-emotional skills, an area of development where our little guys need lots of guidance and support.

 As parents we all want our children to be happy and healthy.
-Day to day that means supporting their physical growth, academic abilities
+Day to day that means supporting their physical growth, academic abilities and social-emotional development.

 Do you know your kids aren’t born knowing how to manage their emotions and get along with others?
 These skills are learned and acquired slowly over time, and a good amount of this social and emotional learning and development takes place during early childhood.

 Social-emotional learning means helping your children learn to be good social beings who get along well with others and coaching them to become healthy emotional beings who can understand and express their own feelings as well as recognize the feelings of others.

 These are critical skills we all need to become happy, successful, and productive members of society later in life.
 For most of our kiddos these skills will evolve naturally through play and by watching other kids and the adults around them.
 Essentially, kids learn how to manage their emotions and get along with others based on what is modeled for them.

 However, as a parent of three, parenting coach, and knowing these are learned skills for our children I strongly believe all kids benefit from mindful and intentional teaching of key social-emotional skills.
 I prefer not to leave any part of a kids’ development to chance or hope better skills will eventually come on board.